johnwarden/open-community-notes/README.md

 # Open Community Notes Protocol

 This repository contains proposals and specs for an open Community Notes protocol on top of AT Protocol.
+Read the [High-Level Architecture Proposal](/proposals/001-architecture) to get started.

 It is explicitly intended as a community-focused initiative with a goal of decentralization and collaborative governance as it evolves.